Tuesday, September 22, 2020

 Soil arises from the carcasses of what was, allowing what is to become what will be.
 I continue my work, inhaling the mixture of rot, Nanking Cherry and the specter of pandemic.

+As the pandemic spreads, inequitable, long crumbling institutions acutely reveal the devastating gaps in social safety nets through which people plummet, suffer and die.
 To sustain capitalistic avarice and the systems that prop it up, would be like expecting black peels to provide bananas, wilted vines to produce fruit.
 They simply do not hold what we need.
 What was, must be discarded for the rot it is.

 I think of Arundhati Roy’s words: